What Is Juice In Sports Betting?

 Yes, the definition of “vigorish” is the same as juice.
 It is just another term used to refer to the commission or fee charged by a sportsbook or bookmaker for accepting wagers.
 Both terms refer to the percentage of the total amount wagered that is retained by the sportsbook as profit.

 The terms “juice” and “vig” are used interchangeably in the sports betting industry and essentially mean the same thing.
 They are both important concepts to understand when making bets, as they affect the potential payout and profitability of a betting strategy.
-By taking the juice or vig into account and comparing odds and juice rates across different sportsbooks, you can make more informed and potentially profitable betting decisions.
+By taking the juice or vig into account and comparing betting odds and juice rates across different sportsbooks, you can make more informed and potentially profitable betting decisions.

 What does juice mean in sports betting?